1587/speaking-exam/00-part3.md

 I prefer to go to work earlier. because I need more time to learn new knowledge.

-I prefer work with good colleague. there are some advantages below.
+I prefer to work with good colleagues. there are some advantages below.
 First: I can learn knowledge and work skills from them.
-Second: they will help me when I meet difficulties, I will work efficiently.
+Second: they will help me when I meet difficulties, so that I can work efficiently.
-Third: I feel happy whean I am working.
+Third: I feel happy when I am working.

 ```